Algorithms for Scheduling Malleable Cloud Tasks: Optimal Schedule

 \section{Optimal Schedule}

-In this section, we identify a sufficient condition for $C$ machines to be optimally utilized by a set of tasks $\mathcal{T}$, i.e., the maximum amount of workload of $\mathcal{T}$ that could be executed in a fixed time interval on $C$ machines; in the meantime, we propose a scheduling algorithm that achieves such an optimal state.
+In this section, we identify a state under which $C$ machines can be said to be optimally utilized by a set of tasks.
+We then propose a scheduling algorithm that achieves such an optimal state.
+Besides Table~\ref{table-1}, the additional notation to be used in this section is summarized in Table~\ref{table-2}.